Nagar Valley also known as Nagar Khas and formerly known as Broshal is a district located in the Nagar District of Gilgit Baltistan.

 Paradise on the shore of the lake is home to many famous mountain peaks such as Rakaposhi, Rush Peak, Diran Peak, and Golden Peak (Spantik Peak).
 It has the highest peak in Pakistan called Rush Lake and is ranked 27th in the world’s highest lake.
 The Nagar Mountains are home to endangered species such as the Marco Polo sheep, the brown bear, the wolf, and the snow leopard.

-Rush Lake, Pakistan’s highest lake and the 27th highest lake in the world are located in this valley.
+Rush Lake, Pakistan’s highest lake and the 27th highest lake in the world is located in this valley.

 Gulmit is a popular tourist destination in Nagar because it is home to beautiful mountains like Rakaposhi and Diran.
 Rakaposhi is also ranked 27th in the highest mountains in the country.
 The magnificent Rakaposhi is visible on the Karakoram Highway.